clayrisser/node-log-benchmarks/RESULTS.md

 ### Filesystem

-For the seconds set of test results, we benchmarked the performance of the libraries when writing the logs to the filesystem.
+For the second set of test results, we benchmarked the performance of the libraries when writing the logs to the filesystem.

 Notice that each test result contains two times, _unblocked_  and _done_.
 This